 These days however sleeper cars are few and far between.
 Today’s BMW M and Mercedes-AMG cars make it a point to be as loud as possible, as opposed to their discretely styled cars from the ‘90s.
 Even fast Volvo wagons, once iconic sleeper cars, are now styled to draw attention.
 In a way, that’s the right thing to do because soft spoken enthusiasts don’t buy enough cars to keep car companies afloat.

-You know you have sleeper on your hands when you go “What the hell is this thing and why isn’t it slowing down yet!” and when you realize that you are outrunning cars that are supposedly more powerful than this Passat's small-ish 1.8-litre turbocharged four-cylinder.
+You know you have sleeper on your hands when you go “What the hell is this thing and why isn’t it running out of breath already?!” and when you realize that you are outrunning cars that are supposedly more powerful than this Passat's small-ish 1.8-litre turbocharged four-cylinder.

 Specifications for Volkswagen Passat 1.8 TSI (B8) Comfortline